jdlph/TransOMS/README.md

 $ cmake --build .
 ```

-Major modern IDEs or text editors (e.g., VS Code) support CMake as an alterative build system, which offers an integrated experience of building, debugging, and testing a CMake project (without command lines).
+Many modern IDEs or text editors (e.g., [VS Code](https://code.visualstudio.com/)) support CMake as an alterative build system, which offers an integrated experience of building, debugging, and testing a CMake project (without command lines).
 If you want to take this advantage, a step-by-step tutorial on VS Code is listed [here](https://code.visualstudio.com/docs/cpp/cmake-linux#_create-a-cmake-hello-world-project).
 The comprehensive documentation can be retrieved on [GitHub](https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/README.md).
 ## Benchmark

 coming soon!

 ## Reference

 [^1]: TransOMS now supports Windows (x86), Linux (x86), macOS (x86), and Apple Silicon.
 Make sure you use **Clang** as the complier for **macOS**.
-Using g++ will lead to incompatibility issue with yaml-cpp, which is built using Clang.
+Using g++ will lead to **compatibility issue** with yaml-cpp, which is built using Clang.
 [^2]: Not implemented yet.
 It will be available when the project is stabilized.